salesforcecli/CLI-Unification-demo/Strategy and Structure.md

     * Tables
     * Terminal output
     * JSON schema
-* Prompting when a required flag is not included instead of erring out
+* Prompting when a required flag isn't included instead of returning an error
 * Interactive commands